 Here are some of our top tips for setting those goals and actually achieving them!

 MAKE THEM SMART

-With my 12 Week program, you’ll be given all the right tools and support to get your started and make sure you progress towards healthier lifestyle changes for the long run.
+With my 12-week program, you’ll be given all the right tools and support to get started and make sure you progress towards healthier lifestyle changes in the long run.

 So when you exceed your goals, like losing more weight than you’d expected, give yourself a bonus.
-However you decide to do it, rewarding yourself for achieving a goal will help motivate you to set new and bigger ones!
+However, if you decide to do it, rewarding yourself for achieving a goal will help motivate you to set new and bigger ones!

 SET THE BAR FOR SELF WORTH

 By setting smaller, achievable goals, you’ll be able to set the bar for your self worth and confidence, which is really important.
 Building on your self worth means you’re more inclined to do more and be resilient.
 After setting your goals, you might start having a few failures.
 Remember to pick it up and you’ll eventually succeed.
 After the second or third time of trying, you’ll notice yourself building on that resilience and will get a win.